 Requirements for the registration of NGOs active in the area of asylum, migration and social inclusion introduced by the government in 2020 continue to raise concerns.
 The law makes it hard for organisations working on migration issues to register, consequently hindering their operations.
-In 2021, domestic and international bodies continued to raise their concerns about the compatibility of the legislation with the country's obligations.1 Nevertheless, Greece insists on implementing it.
+In 2021, domestic and international bodies continued to raise their concerns about the compatibility of the legislation with the country's legal obligations.
+Nevertheless, Greece insists on implementing it.
 Indicatively, in November 2021, the Ministry of Migration and Asylum rejected the application of Refugee Support Aegean (RSA), an NGO providing legal support to asylum seekers and refugees, despite a positive opinion from competent services.
-Almost 20 civil society organisations2 and the Greek Ombudsperson3 have called for a reexamination of the decision, which remains pending.
+Almost 20 civil society organisations and the Greek Ombudsperson have called for a reexamination of the decision, which remains pending.
 The case proves how the law gives the Greek government the power to arbitrarily reject registration applications and to question NGOs' activities, which also further affects public trust for civic actors.

-In December 2021, the government adopted a new law entitled "Civil Society Organizations, Voluntary Employment and other provisions" that restricts freedom of association, this time affecting NGOs working on various issues and

-1 https://rsaegean.org/en/registry-of-ngos-workingwith-refugees-and-migrants-in-greece-underscrutiny/ fields.
-According to the new legislation,4 a registry will be created and managed by the Ministry of Interior; however, the registration requirements - in particular costly auditing requirements - will not be easily met by NGOs, especially by those that are small or newly established.
+In December 2021, the government adopted a new law entitled "Civil Society Organizations, Voluntary Employment and other provisions" that restricts freedom of association, this time on rule of law in the European Union affecting NGOs working on various issues and fields.
+According to the new legislation, a registry will be created and managed by the Ministry of Interior; however, the registration requirements - in particular costly auditing requirements - will not be easily met by NGOs, especially by those that are small or newly established.
 Non-registration could affect the financial viability of organisations since they will not be able to apply for government funding over a certain amount (over 50,000 EUR in total per year) and they will be omitted from other benefits, including tax exceptions.
-More than 300 CSOs raised their concerns that the new law does not provide measures strengthening or supporting development; instead, it will increase costs and bureaucracy for them.5
+More than 300 CSOs raised their concerns that the new law does not provide measures strengthening or supporting for their development; instead, it will increase costs and bureaucracy for them.

 Criminalisation of people and organisations helping asylum seekers and refugees remains an issue.
-In recent years, the Greek government has adopted measures (for example, the new NGO Laws presented CSOs' above) to restrict activities.
-Furthermore, authorities often use hostile language towards CSOs and arbitrarily arrest human rights defenders, threatening them with deportation or criminal prosecution.
+In recent years, the Greek government has adopted measures (for example, the new NGO Laws presented above) CSOs' activities. to restrict Furthermore, authorities often use hostile language towards CSOs and arbitrarily arrest human rights defenders, threatening them with deportation or criminal prosecution.
 An emblematic case is that of volunteers Sarah Mardini and Seán Binder, who were arrested in 2018 on numerous baseless charges (including people smuggling, espionage, fraud, membership of a criminal organisation and money laundering), which could lead to up to 25 years of imprisonment.
-Their trial was scheduled to start in November 2021, three years after their nevertheless, the hearing was postponed, as the case was referred to a court of appeals with the panel of judges citing lack of jurisdiction.
-It is not known yet when their
+Their trial was scheduled to start in November 2021, three years after their over arrest: nevertheless, the hearing was postponed, as the case was referred to a court of appeals